GunnerJnr/stream-one-final-project/README.md

-copyright text, but more importantly it contains a handful of `social icons/links.`These have some neat `CSS` trickery to make them transition up on hovering the mouse, and they also change colour to the appropriate colour that we are used to seeing in these logo’s on a day to day basis.
+copyright text, but more importantly it contains a handful of `social icons/links.`These have some neat `CSS` trickery to make them transition up on hovering the mouse, and they also change colour to the appropriate colour that we are used to seeing in these logos on a day to day basis.

 [Back to Table Of Contents](#table-of-contents)